KenyansaAmenya/foodly_backend/README.md

 # Framework used
 React native (expo)
 # Backend
-firebase
+a. firebase
-postman for running tests
+b. postman for running tests
+c.
 Mongo DB
 # Diffficulties
 after succeffully creating a post request on postman for a new restaurant, the get request was not retrieving the details of the same restaurant.